Two summers ago, a friend hosted a “big” birthday party for me. It was awesome!

 (If someone asks if they can host something in honor of your birthday, please say yes!
 You’ll be glad you did.)

+2. The pineapple martinis the hostess served were a hit!
 I’d never tasted one before, and I don’t think many others had either.

 That night, EVERYONE tried a pineapple martini.

 If you’re looking for a fun and easy way to make a big impact at your next birthday party, I’ve got two words for you:

 Signature cocktail (or mocktail, if you’d prefer something non-alcoholic.)

 Birthday Party Ideas Should Include a Signature Cocktail

 Here are 8 reasons to serve a signature cocktail at your next birthday gathering, including:

 - A fun and festive drink is perfect for a celebration.

 - The signature drink can be in honor of the birthday person's favorite liquor or flavor.